Volunteer in Africa

 Are you looking for a way to make a difference in the world, gain new experiences and training, see new career possibilities, do something different, get away from the normal grind, be adventurous, share your faith, or have you always had a secret desire to see Africa?
 We can help you achieve any and all of those goals.

 Neema Village is located in the beautiful, East African city of Arusha, Tanzania.
-Neema House Inc, now doing business as Neema Village, is a registered NGO in Tanzania and a 501(c)3 nonprofit registered in the US.
+Neema Village Tanzania, Inc., is a registered NGO in Tanzania and a 501(c)3 nonprofit registered in the US.
 We care for abandoned, orphaned and at risk babies.
-Over a hundred babies have found love and life at the Neema baby home.
+Over two hundred babies have found love and life at the Neema baby home.
 To see the baby’s pictures and read their stories go to the “Neema Babies” button above.
 We need all kinds of talents, from film making, painting, teaching, building, physical therapy and nursing to just holding and cuddling babies who need lots love.